What can I do to help the Macrofungi project?

 - Some notes from iNaturalist on getting started: Click here

-EASIEST: (Instructions modified from iNaturalist.org, some phone types may behave slightly different)
+Note: Some phone types may behave slightly different.

 - Please download the iNaturalist App to your smartphone before you go out (while you still have an internet connection).
 The first time you use iNaturalist, you’ll need to create an account and log in.

 - Next, join the project “Macrofungi of Lane County, Oregon.
 This is essential!
 If you don’t join this project and put your photos into it each time you take them, we won’t be able to easily see them.

 - Enter Macrofungi of Lane County Oregon in the search bar to find our project page.